Jikjii/.net_microservice/README.md

 - [ ] Final Kubernetes networking
 - [ ] Addinf gRPC server to Platform Service
 - [ ] Creating a "proto" file
-- [ ] Addinf a gRPC client to the Commands Service
+- [ ] Adding a gRPC client to the Commands Service
 - [ ] Deploy & Test